From Podman to Kubernetes: A Practical Integration Guide

 A manifest appears, containing the same content that you would otherwise get by

-running podman kube generate example -f example.yaml
+running podman kube generate example -f example.yaml.

-You may have noticed though that a Service
+You may have noticed though that a Service definition is missing from that

 manifest.
-Earlier, you requested it explicitly by passing the --service
+Earlier, you requested it explicitly by passing the --service flag

-.
+to podman kube generate.
 At first sight, it may appear that Podman Desktop

-doesn't allow you to define a Service
+doesn't allow you to define a Service easily.
+However, this isn't the case.

 Go back to the Pods screen and select the Deploy to Kubernetes action: